 Most Thanksgiving holidays are filled with great memories.
 Don’t make your Thanksgiving memory a bad one.
 Some Thanksgiving accidents do happen in the kitchen.
 Getting cut with a knife while carving that turkey or getting burned by a hot oven.
 Be careful this Thanksgiving season.
 Many people chose to drink during Thanksgiving and there is nothing wrong with that as long as you drink responsible.
 Frying your own Turkey for the thanksgiving feast is a great way to celebrate with friends and family, but be very careful, that turkey can come back and burn you when you least expect it.
 A fire safety guide can be found here.

-I cant believe the percentage was this high when i started researching this.
+I cant believe the percentage was this high when I started researching this.
 There is no doubt if 40% are alcohol related this number could be reduced this year.
 When you are with your family or friends this year for thanksgiving, be careful and responsible.
 Let’s make it to Christmas and the New Year.
-Oh wait, i said Christmas, i think i was looking for the holidays, since we have to be politically correct these days.

 Dangerous times on the road